aulianajwas/SILOGISTIK/README.md

 # SILOGISTIK

-This project is created as an individual assignment for the subjects of Architecture and Programming and Enterprise Application.
+This project is created as an individual assignment for the Architecture and Programming for Enterprise Application coursework.
 SILOGISTIK is a web-based logistics management app.

 ## Features
 - Add product